Eli Lilly and Co's Options: A Look at What the Big Money is Thinking

+Deep-pocketed investors have adopted a bearish approach towards Eli Lilly and Co (NYSE:LLY), and it's something market players shouldn't ignore.
+Our tracking of public options records at Benzinga unveiled this significant move today.
+The identity of these investors remains unknown, but such a substantial move in LLY usually suggests something big is about to happen.

-Today, Benzinga's options scanner spotted 19 uncommon options trades for Eli Lilly and Co.
+We gleaned this information from our observations today when Benzinga's options scanner highlighted 30 extraordinary options activities for Eli Lilly and Co.
+This level of activity is out of the ordinary.

-Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $340.0 to $1040.0 for Eli Lilly and Co over the recent three months.
+After evaluating the trading volumes and Open Interest, it's evident that the major market movers are focusing on a price band between $400.0 and $1080.0 for Eli Lilly and Co, spanning the last three months.

 |Symbol